 Internal SEO is composed of the characteristics proper to your website that determine its ranking on Google.

-The first step is to find the right keywords.
-A good keyword has a high search volume, is relevant to your company what it’s offering, and not too competitive (low volume of results).
+The first step in keyword research is to find the right keywords.
+A good keyword has a high organic search volume, is relevant to your company what it’s offering, and not too competitive (low volume of results).
 Most of the time, the more precise and therefore long your keyword phrase is, the easier it is to find that golden mean of competitivity and relevance.
 A great way to test a keyword’s competitivity and relevance is to use SEMrush’s keyword analysis tool.
 With SEMrush, you can even see what your competitors are ranking for using their Competitor Analysis tool.

 Now that you’ve found the right keywords, you need to integrate them into your content.
 Though keyword density (KD) is a highly debated concept, you should aim for at least 0,6% of your content.
 In other words, your keywords should make up at least 0,6% of your content.
 Keep in mind that keyword density should not be sacrificed for legibility and readability.
 The time your readers spend on your page affects your ranking on Google much more than your KD.